rajyavardhanbithale/endecrypt/README.md

 # Endecrypt
-A simple Python library for encryption and decryption, the library contains 10 cyphers and various other cryptography.
+A simple Python library for encryption and decryption, the library contains 10 ciphers and various other cryptography.

+*Under Development - Bugs*

 ### Feature
 - Easy to use